 - Switching between highways, dirt roads, navigating around a shopping centre car park, and tight twisty mountain roads?
 Bring it all on.

 - Riding at night?
 Loads of lighting.

 - Want to grab the brakes mid-corner, in the rain?
-Do it!
-(2021+ only, thanks to the magic of cornering ABS)
+Do it! (especially 2021+, thanks to the magic of cornering ABS)

 Basically, the Tracer 900 passes a lot of tests in the “regret avoidance framework”.
 If I were looking for a commuter (and in some ways, I always am), it’d be top pick.